Athens Archaeological Sites Guide to Explore Ancient Greek History

 Despite their historical significance, these Roman baths in Athens often go unnoticed by tourists, making them an ideal hidden gem for those looking to escape the crowds.
 If you’re fascinated by ancient engineering and Roman architecture, this site is definitely worth a visit.
 Walking through the remains, you can still spot traces of the original heating system, a testament to the advanced technology of the Roman Empire.

-3. The Valerian Wall – A Fortified Past
+3. The Valerian Wall from a Fortified Past

 Along the perimeter of the Temple of Olympian Zeus, you’ll find the remains of the Valerian Wall, a defensive barrier constructed in the 3rd century AD under Emperor Valerian.
 Built in response to growing threats from barbarian invasions, this wall was an attempt to fortify Athens during a period of instability.
 However, its construction came at a cost and several ancient temples in Athens were demolished, and their marble was repurposed to build the wall.